-Looking for the perfect gift for your young toddler?
-Here are the best tried-and-true toys for 1-year-old kids.
+Looking for the perfect Christmas or birthday gift for your young toddler?
+Here are the best tried-and-true toys for 1-year-old kids that my kids loved.

 Shape sorters are the bane of my existence.
 Sure, they sound like the perfect toys to help make the babies smarter while having fun.
 But after purchasing different ones and trying for the life of me to motivate my baby into playing with them, I am putting these toys in the donation pile in the garage.

 When my son was young, he was extremely fussy.
 He was never really a happy baby, with one exception – when he was playing with water.
-So for the hot summer months, we got a water table in our backyard and that saved us from hours of crying and whining.
+So for the hot summer months, we got a water table in our backyard that doubles as a sand table, and that saved us from hours of crying and whining.
 Now that my daughter is pulling herself up, she can join her brother at the water table and splash to her heart’s content.

-My daughter loves hammering things.
-Maybe she is frustrated that her brother kept stealing her toys and needs and outlet.
+My daughter loves hammering things, especially this colorful pounding bench.
+Maybe she is frustrated that her brother kept stealing her toys and needs an outlet.
 Maybe she loves M.C.
 Hammer.
 Whatever the reason is, she can sit there and hammer away at the pegs long enough for mommy to load the dishwasher, get a sip of water, and maybe even run to the bathroom alone.

 My son absolutely loved pull along toys.
 Even before he could walk, he would pull the string to make the toys move, and carefully observe all the moving parts on the toys.
 He continues to play with these toys even now because they are so interesting to watch and the ones we have make clicking or clacking noises when they move.